msgpack/msgpack-java/msgpack-jackson/README.md

   }
 ```

 This code throws NullPointerException since the nested MessagePackFactory modifies a shared state stored in ThreadLocal.
 There are a few options to fix this issue, but they introduce performance degredations while this usage is a corner case.
 A workaround that doesn't affect performance is to call `MessagePackFactory#setReuseResourceInGenerator(false)`.
-I think it might be inconvenient to call the API for users, but it's a reasonable tradeoff with performance for now.
+It might be inconvenient to call the API for users, but it's a reasonable tradeoff with performance for now.

 ```java
   ObjectMapper objectMapper = new ObjectMapper(
     new MessagePackFactory().setReuseResourceInGenerator(false));
 ```